GeorgeDavidson88/Tank_Game_Python/README.md

 # Tank Game

 A doggy-doo-doo tank game made with Python.
 You are the blue tank.
 Kill all the enemy tanks.
 There are 10 levels and 6 types of tanks.
-I don't know what I am doing :)

 ![tanks_in_action.png](README.assets/tanks_in_action.png)